 Scope of Services.
-Contractor shall furnish and supply all labor, material, tools and equipment, and supervision necessary to fully and promptly perform the following services and undertakes all obligations described elsewhere in the Contract Documents (as defined below) (collectively, the “Services”) in certain premises (the “Premises”) that are owned by Owner and located at the Property:
+Contractor shall furnish and supply all labor, material, tools and equipment, and supervision necessary to fully and promptly perform the following services and undertakes all obligations described elsewhere in the Contract Documents (as defined below) (collectively, the “Services”) in certain premises (the “Premises”) that are owned by Responsible Party and located at the Property:

 Services shall include all incidental and related work necessary to complete the Services in accordance with best industry practices.
-In addition, if applicable, the Services may include any services to be performed by Contractor on a time and materials basis (“T&M Services”) upon written request by Owner (for which purposes an email from an authorized employee or agent of Owner shall be deemed sufficient), pursuant to the amounts and limits set forth in Section 1.10 above.
+In addition, if applicable, the Services may include any services to be performed by Contractor on a time and materials basis (“T&M Services”) upon written request by Responsible Party (for which purposes an email from an authorized employee or agent of Responsible Party shall be deemed sufficient), pursuant to the amounts and limits set forth in Section 1.10 above.

-T&M Services are included in this Contract: ☑ YES ☐ NO
+T&M Services are included in this Contract: ☐ YES ☐ NO

 Term.
 Contractor shall (a) commence performance of the Services on the Commencement Date, and (b) perform the Services throughout the Term.
-The “Term” of this Contract shall be from the Commencement Date until the Expiration Date, provided, however, that upon the Expiration Date, if this Contract has not been terminated by Owner or Contractor in accordance with Article 13 of this Contract, and if Owner has not otherwise delivered written notice (which may be by email) to Contractor that this Contract will terminate on the Expiration Date (which notice Owner may elect to deliver in its sole discretion for any reason or no reason), then the Term shall automatically continue on a month-to-month basis for successive one (1) month periods not to exceed a total of three (3) months, unless and until the earlier to occur of (i) Owner’s termination of this Contract in accordance with Article 13 of this Contract, or (ii) the last day of the third (3rd) month after the Expiration Date.
+The “Term” of this Contract shall be from the Commencement Date until the Expiration Date, provided, however, that upon the Expiration Date, if this Contract has not been terminated by Responsible Party or Contractor in accordance with Article 13 of this Contract, and if Responsible Party has not otherwise delivered written notice (which may be by email) to Contractor that this Contract will terminate on the Expiration Date (which notice Responsible Party may elect to deliver in its sole discretion for any reason or no reason), then the Term shall automatically continue on a month-to-month basis for successive one (1) month periods not to exceed a total of three (3) months, unless and until the earlier to occur of (i) Responsible Party’s termination of this Contract in accordance with Article 13 of this Contract, or (ii) the last day of the third (3rd) month after the Expiration Date.

 Payments.

 Releases of Liens.
-Before making any payment hereunder, Owner, in its sole discretion, may require from Contractor releases of all liens and other claims for materials furnished and services performed under this Contract by Contractor and Subcontractors (as hereinafter defined) and may set off any amounts incurred by Owner in connection with the discharge of any such lien against any amounts due Contractor.
+Before making any payment hereunder, Responsible Party, in its sole discretion, may require from Contractor releases of all liens and other claims for materials furnished and services performed under this Contract by Contractor and Subcontractors (as hereinafter defined) and may set off any amounts incurred by Responsible Party in connection with the discharge of any such lien against any amounts due Contractor.

 Payment Terms.
-Owner and Contractor agree that the Contract Amount represents full payment in respect of the performance of all of Contractor’s obligations under the Contract Documents and Owner shall not be obligated to pay to Contractor any amounts other than the Contract Amount for the performance of Contractor’s obligations under the Contract Documents.
+Responsible Party and Contractor agree that the Contract Amount represents full payment in respect of the performance of all of Contractor’s obligations under the Contract Documents and Responsible Party shall not be obligated to pay to Contractor any amounts other than the Contract Amount for the performance of Contractor’s obligations under the Contract Documents.
 The Contract Amount includes the cost of all labor, personnel, taxes, insurance, fees, systems, equipment, materials, Contractor’s general conditions and Contractor’s fee, profit and overhead.

 Invoices.
-Within three (3) business days after the end of each calendar month, Contractor shall submit to Owner an invoice for all Services performed by Contractor during such preceding month.
+Within three (3) business days after the end of each calendar month, Contractor shall submit to Responsible Party an invoice for all Services performed by Contractor during such preceding month.

 Payment Not Acceptance.
-No payment under this Contract (either in whole or in part) shall be evidence of performance of this Contract by Contractor (either in whole or in part), and no payment or delivery of payment by Owner shall be construed to be an acceptance of defective or improper work, materials or services, or an affirmation of any invoice against which such payment is made.
+No payment under this Contract (either in whole or in part) shall be evidence of performance of this Contract by Contractor (either in whole or in part), and no payment or delivery of payment by Responsible Party shall be construed to be an acceptance of defective or improper work, materials or services, or an affirmation of any invoice against which such payment is made.